NtFreX/NtFreX.Blog/README.md

 **Build and run localy**

+If you want you can change the default password of the local mysql instance or other development infrastructure in the following files.

- - Set a value for NtFrexMySqlConfigPw in launchSettings.json
+ - (Set a value for NtFrexMySqlConfigPw in launchSettings.json)
- - Set a value for MYSQL_ROOT_PASSWORD in local_infra.yaml
+ - (Set a value for MYSQL_ROOT_PASSWORD in local_infra.yaml)
- - Set a value for Pwd in the NtFreX.Blog.Development.MySqlDbConnectionString connection string in 01-databases.sql
+ - (Set a value for Pwd in the NtFreX.Blog.Development.MySqlDbConnectionString connection string in 01-databases.sql)
+ - (More..)

 ```
 docker-compose -f .\infrastructure\dev\local_infra.yaml up --force-recreate --abort-on-container-exit